-This reinforces the importance of the higher 3,065-70 Oscillator resistance right into that major weekly topping line (across the January and September 2018 highs and just missed in July this year.)
+This reinforces the importance of the 3,065-70 Oscillator resistance right into that major weekly topping line, which was held on the correction into Wednesday.
 Yet with weekly MA-41 moving up \$10 per week, it will also be important to sustain activity above the 3,075-80 level into next week.
+The key is that much above that area the next Oscillator threshold is not until the 3,105-10 range.

 Lower support is the July 3,029.50 front month future all-time high.
 Please see Monday's research note for a more extensive discussion and video interview on the importance of the 3,025-15 congestion as the Tolerance of that old high.